Benefits Dutch Holding Company

 A huge benefit of the Dutch tax system is its very low tax rates, compared worldwide.
-The corporate tax rate declined to 15% for a profit up to 245,000 euros in 2021.
-This amount will further be increased to 395,000 euros in 2022.
+The corporate tax rate is 19% for a profit up to 200,000 euros in 2024.
 Above that sum, you pay 25.8% in corporate tax.
 Next to that, the Dutch extensive network of tax treaties as well as the participation exemption regime work to avoid double taxation for all (foreign) companies, that might have to deal with taxation in multiple countries.
 A nice detail, is that the Dutch Tax Authorities have a very cooperative attitude, and aim to help any entrepreneur along the way in every possible situation.

 There are also certain tax incentives available for new and existing entrepreneurs, often to encourage investing in the research & development department.
 As we stated many times in this article, the Dutch are very interested in innovation and progress.
 So basically every entrepreneur who enters the Dutch market with such ambitions, will be very welcomed here.
 These incentives involve the Innovation Box, for example, taxing the income you have derived from IP at a lower tax rate.
 Furthermore, you can acquire the so-called ‘WBSO-status’, which allows subsidies on certain salary taxes.
 This mainly involves employees involved in research and development.